henryn218/bookbot/README.md

 # bookbot

-BookBot is my first project!
+BookBot is a simple project that analyzes which and how many alphabetical characters appear in a piece of text.